AaronMoseley/SkelPy/README.md

 ### Prerequisites

-You must already have an environment set up to use this project.
+You must already have a Python environment set up to use this project.
 This is a requirement to install packages using pip.
 An easy way to set this up is through [Anaconda Navigator](https://www.anaconda.com/products/navigator).
 ### Installation

 1. Clone the repo